 I serve as Namati's Director of Communications.
 Prior to joining Namati, I was a Communications Advisor for ActionAid in Nigeria and Liberia, developing and implementing strategies for the organizations and their rights-based programs and advocacy campaigns.
 I have worked in similar capacities for a sexual and reproductive health NGO in Nigeria, a social enterprise in Canada, and with UNICEF in the Eastern Caribbean.
 I graduated from York University (Toronto, Canada) with degrees in film and video production and international development.

 I am Monitoring and Evaluation Officer at Namati.
 My work focuses on helping to develop and maintain the strength of Namati's research and monitoring and evaluation systems.

-As the Network Officer, Michael organizes, promotes, and documents learning initiatives within the Global Legal Empowerment Network.
-This includes learning exchanges, the resource library, the annual Legal Empowerment Leadership Course, the Justice Prize, and technical services such as Lawyers for Resource Justice.
+As the Network Manager, Michael works on learning initiatives and operations within the Global Legal Empowerment Network.
+This includes learning exchanges, the resource library, and the annual Legal Empowerment Leadership Course, as well as other areas such as communications and monitoring and evaluation.
 He has worked within access to justice, legal empowerment, and international development since 2004.

 I am mohamed s kamara office assistant port loko office Namati Sierra Leone.

 I work on the Global Programs team at Namati.
 My background is in organizing, human rights, and civic engagement.